eclipse-langium/langium-website/hugo/content/tutorials/customizing_cli.md

 This is perfect, as we didn't have to implement too much more logic to get validation in our CLI.
 Since we already hooked up our validation service before, the CLI just handles the interaction with an external program.
 This separation of concerns makes for a very flexible implementation that is easy to adapt over time.

 That sums up how to add basic CLI functionality.
-[In the next guide, we will be talking about generation in more detail](/guides/generation), specifically about techniques that you can use to traverse your AST and produce a generated output.
+[In the next tutorial, we will be talking about generation in more detail](/tutorials/generation), specifically about techniques that you can use to traverse your AST and produce a generated output.